halseth/elftrace/docs/zk_verifier.md

 because wehy would he then be challenged in the first place?

 ## Conclusion
-We've shown an example of how we can write a XK verifier in Rust, compile it for a RISC-V target, and use Bitcoin Script to verify its execution.
+We've shown an example of how we can write a ZK verifier in Rust, compile it for a RISC-V target, and use Bitcoin Script to verify its execution.
 In order to achieve this we need a covenant like `OP_CHECKCONTRACTVERIFY` to carry state across transactions.
 To make this efficient on-chain the verification must be